 ICD-10 also allows for health information to be compared with the WHO and other countries around the world in order to track international data like mortality rates.

-Medical billing and coding specialists are required in each medical facility, and the field is expected to grow 15% by 2024, according to the U.S. Bureau of Labor Statistics.
+Medical billing and coding specialists are required in each medical facility, and the field is expected to grow 13 percent from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.
 The ICD-10 changes affect all providers that follow HIPAA guidelines - from hospitals and nursing homes to private physician offices and insurance companies, among other work environments.

 If you are interested in pursuing a career in medical billing and coding, career education and trade schools can provide programs to train you on the skills needed to get into the workplace faster.

 At Dawn Career Institute, students are learning the cutting-edge skills required by this growing field through the Medical Billing and Coding Specialist program.
 Not only are students being taught about the necessary techniques required for the administrative side of health care, they are also taught professional development skills such as job search tools and stress management tactics.